Page Contents:

 It is already difficult to rehome a cat or dog if a pet owner can no longer care for it.
 For animals like Axolotls, it is even more difficult to find a new home for them.

 Axolotls’ specific living conditions must be recreated in their habitats for their health and safety.
-These parameters are not optional for Axolotl pet owners.

 How long can you hold an Axolotl out of water?